bastienvoirin/qualib/docs/reference.rst

 Substitutions
 ----------------------------------

-A substitution is a placeholder which is are handled early, in ``Calibration.pre_process()``.
+A substitution is a placeholder which is handled early, in ``Calibration.pre_process()``.
 Substitutions are used to define several variants of a given calibration.
 Substitutions can be found in:

     * ``CALIBRATION_NAME_template.meas.ini`` (format: ``SUBSTITUTION``)
     * ``template_CALIBRATION_NAME.ipynb`` (format: ``SUBSTITUTION``)